 - New vulnerability assessment and forensic techniques to use within a virtual environment

 - How scripting and automation can assist with audits in a virtual environment

 For SEC579 Virtualization and Private Cloud Security courses conducted at multi-course training events in the United States, a laptop will be provided for class use.
-However, for international events and private training classes, a hard drive will be provided for class use.
+However, for international events, online and onsite classes, a USB drive will be provided for class use.

 SEC579.1: Virtualization Security Architecture and Design

 The first day of class will cover the foundations of virtualization infrastructure and different types of technology.
 We will define and clarify the differences between server virtualization, desktop virtualization, application virtualization, and storage virtualization, and we will lay out a simple architecture overview that sets the stage for the rest of the day.
 Then we will dissect the various virtualization elements that comprise the architecture one by one, with a focus on the security configurations that will help you create or revise your virtualization design to be as secure as possible.
 We will start off with hypervisor platforms, covering the fundamental controls that can and should be set within VMware ESX and ESXi, Microsoft Hyper-V, and Citrix XenServer.

 Students will then spend considerable time analyzing and constructing virtual networks with security in mind.
 We will compare and contrast various designs for internal networks and DMZs, giving special attention to segmentation and physical network connectivity.
 Virtual switch types will be discussed, along with VLANs and PVLANs, as well as how to configure them to achieve the most robust network security possible.
 We will finish the day by examining virtual machine settings, with an emphasis on VMware VMX files.
 We will look at some of the ways organizations carefully control access to and from these virtual machines.